crazyd471/AWS_Secrets_RestAPI_PHP/README.md

 #### Configuration

-For testing, I created a file that the class will read from called `template_credentials.ini` which will contain your credential information as well the AWS request details such as the `region` and `secret_id` etc. This helps by preventing you from storing this sensitive information hard-coded in the code and from being stored in your repo.
+For testing, I created a file that the class will read from called `credentials.ini` which will contain your credential information as well the AWS request details such as the `region` and `secret_id` etc. This helps by preventing you from storing this sensitive information hard-coded in the code and from being stored in your repo.

 This file should contain the following: